rupin-r/MPU6050_MotionTracking_ProofofConcept/StartingFromScratch/README.md

 You also need a sample input data in the form of .npy.
 You can choose to either use a random input generation in python or save an input slice from the evaluation dataset.
 The parameter --save-sample _ saves an input slice as a .npy file. synthesis/sample_imu_ai.py is an example of a slice of input 5 as seen in training/evaluate_kinetics.sh at the end.

+After gathering these three inputs, you can run ai8xize.py

+Again, more information can be found on their website: https://github.com/analogdevicesinc/ai8x-training?tab=readme-ov-file, but closer to the bottom for synthesis.

+***Coding***

+Synthesis will generate basically an entire eclipse project

+You simply need to load the project into eclipse and you can start coding

+main.c is the place to start coding and you can add additional files and methods as needed

+The code I have implements I2C multiplexing among 6 MPU6050 and an additional UART protocol for Bluetooth readout

+To start the TPU, first run

+    cnn_enable(MXC_S_GCR_PCLKDIV_CNNCLKSEL_PCLK, MXC_S_GCR_PCLKDIV_CNNCLKDIV_DIV1);

+which runs the TPU with a 50 MHz clock

+Then run

+    cnn_init(); // Bring state machine into consistent state

+    cnn_load_weights(); // Load kernels

+    cnn_load_bias();

+    cnn_configure(); // Configure state machine

+Data can be placed into an array memory mapped to the TPU using memcpy.
+I use a dedicated method to transfer array data into the correct location in memory for the TPU.

+Lastly, run

+    cnn_start(); // Start CNN processing

+	while (cnn_time == 0)

+        MXC_LP_EnterSleepMode(); // Wait for CNN

+    cnn_unload((uint32_t*) ml_data);

+To run the TPU with the loaded data and wait for outputs.
+In this case, outputs are placed into a uint32 pointer and can be read out in order.